Four for Flexatones (2009)

 Tim Berg, Justin Peters, Mark Eichenberger wah wah tubes; Evan Chapman, audio & video

 Meinl Percussion makes two pitches; they are substantially larger with warm tones.
-The instruments shown in the video are from Schlagwerk.
+The instruments shown in the video above are from Schlagwerk.
 They are much more toy-like than Meinl ones.
 You can easily find them in the US.

 The performers choose pitch combinations.